 There is also a Summer Residency Program, which comes under a different application and which has some different provisions.

-The application period for 2024-2025 is closed.
-The application will be active again for the 2025-2026 academic year this fall.
+The application period for 2025-2026 academic year this is open.

 Application Deadline: March 15.
 Please apply online.
 Questions can be directed to Steven Ellis, Director, Visiting Scholars Programs.